zoubingwu/vite-plugin-next-react-router/README.md

 );
 ```

-4. For some meta info you want to add to the route page, you can export a `meta` object in you page component, and read them from `usePages` hook like below:
+1. For some meta info you want to add to the pages, you can export a `meta` object in you page component, and read them from `pages` objects like below:

 ```js
 // page component